Serbia FA threatens to quit UEFA Euro 2024 over fans chants | TSN

 The game on Wednesday ended 2-2 in Hamburg.

-Serbia started its second group match against Slovenia on Thursday afternoon in Munich.
+Serbia played its second group match against Slovenia on Thursday afternoon in Munich, and drew 1-1.
+Serbia's third and potentially last game is on Tuesday against Denmark.

 "What happened is scandalous and we will ask UEFA for sanctions, even at the cost of not continuing the competition,” Serbia Football Association general secretary Jovan Surbatovic said.